There are now 3 possible online modes for units:

 - This unit introduces students to the neurological and behavioural sequelae of various neuropsychological disorders with a primarily multifocal/diffuse neuropsychological presentation (e.g. dementias) and highlights traditional and contemporary techniques used to increase understanding of the neural mechanisms contributing to the client's presentation.
 Current rehabilitative strategies are also reviewed.

-- Indicative assessments in this unit are as follows: (1) essay; (2) examination; and (3) active participation.
+- Indicative assessments in this unit are as follows: (1) essay; (2) examination; and (3) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)